Ten Questions To Ask Your Tour Company

 Since 1995 Alaska Tour & Travel has helped well over 100,000 visitors plan their perfect Alaska vacation.
 We got our start focusing on lodging in Denali Park and Seward, and we have been offering complete Alaska vacation packages for well over a decade.
 Our company is owned by a small group of partners with over a century of combined experience in the Alaska travel business.
-Unfortunately, other companies relatively new to the Alaska travel packaging business like to make similar claims.
-We encourage you to click here for tips on how to verify such claims.

 3. Are you a member of the Better Business Bureau?

 If you have any questions about a company, be sure to contact the Better Business Bureau to make sure they are a member, and to check for unresolved complaints.
 Of course, Alaska Tour & Travel is a member of the Better Business Bureau.
 Also look for the BBB Online Reliability Seal (shown below, click image to verify).
 We have participated in the BBB’s Online Reliability program for over 5 years.

 4. What products or services do you own?